 The single biggest influencer in reducing weight is the shelter body fabric.
 The longtime standard has been ripstop nylon, which is affordable and can be made waterproof with a polyurethane coating and seam taping.
 Its unfortunate downside is durability.
 As the fabric gets thinner (measured in denier), its tendency to puncture and tear increases more than other fabric options.

 Many small-time cottage industry brands turn to silnylon, which is liquid silicon-injected ripstop nylon.
 This process makes the fabric waterproof and more durable than standard nylon at a very low weight.
 Silnylon once was considered the ultralight gold standard until the release of Dyneema (formerly Cuben Fiber).
-This fabric is extremely expensive and requires precise manufacturing, but it has the best strength-to-weight ratio of anything on the market (see our review of the Dyneema Hyperlite Southwest pack here).
+This fabric is extremely expensive and requires precise manufacturing, but it has the best strength-to-weight ratio of anything on the market (see our review of the Dyneema Zpacks Duplex Tent here).
 It’s no surprise that the lightest shelters on this list from Zpacks and Six Moon Designs all utilize Dyneema and Dyneema Composite fabrics.

 Fabric Thickness